Reading Time: ~4 Mins

 Similar to the social media part of your marketing audit, key messaging, KPIs, and strategy objectives will not be neglected.
 This part of the audit will conclude with PR action steps to provide clients with an outline of where and how to start gaining brand awareness.
 This is key considering PR efforts can be competitive and therefore discouraging.

-If you’re interested in leveraging a marketing audit this spring, we highly suggest checking out Canada’s Digital Adoption Program (CDAP), which offers a 90% reimbursable grant.
+If you’re interested in leveraging a marketing audit this spring, we highly suggest checking out Canada’s Digital Adoption Program (CDAP), which offers a $2400 micro grant.
 Jelly Digital Marketing & PR is proud to be an official digital advisor.
 Contact us today for more information on how to work with our team for your spring marketing audit!
 We look forward to working with you.